-The program under which you are receiving assistance utilizes City of Providence Division of Housing & Community Development HUD funds.
+The program under which you are receiving assistance utilizes City of Providence HUD funds.
 In accordance with the federal regulations governing the use of these funds, please supply the information requested below.
 This information is confidential and only for use by the public agencies providing this funding.

 - Client name and address

 - Gender

 - Ethnicity/race

-- · Head of household status
+- Head of household status

 - Income of all Household members

 - Household Size

 - Languages Spoken